nashville-software-school/FEWDD-milestones/2-the-static-web/exercises/SW_JS_ALPHASTACKER.md

 Then add logic to `stackLetters` that places a space after every third letter.
 This will require you to do some basic math in JavaScript, and use an `if` statement.

-Convert the following English statement into JavaScript.
+Your job is to read the following English statement and write the equivalent in JavaSript code to make it work.

 > If the current value of the [counter variable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for) can be evenly divided by 3 - using the JavaScript [remainder](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators#Remainder) operator - then add a single space to the output.